KevinShek/Character_and_Colour_Recognition_For_2_Square_Targets/README.md

 To run the script type ```python -m Main.py```

 # Issue
-- It is only able to detect the first square target within the image.
+- It is only able to detect the first square target within the frame.

 # Dependency
 <li>opencv-python</li>